How To Write A Book Description That Sells Books

 You know your book needs a great title and an eye-catching cover design.

-But if you want to sell your book, a good book description is always the third essential ingredient.
+But your book description is always the third essential ingredient if you want to sell your book.

 You might have written a great book.
 But you have to attract the attention of potential readers to sell it.